- > About Us

 Support for Using Babysitting Services

 In addition, we offer various other systems for supporting employees in raising children.
-For example, we provide a childcare support consultation system to help smooth the process of acquiring childcare leave and returning to work and also enable employees to receive five days of special leave when their spouses give birth.
+For example, we provide a childcare support consultation system to help smooth the process of acquiring childcare leave and returning to work and also enable employees to receive five days of special childcare leave when their spouses give birth.

 |Support for Providing Nursing Care||

 Daiichi Sankyo is creating an environment that enables employees to continue working with peace of mind even as they provide nursing care to family members without fear of having to leave their jobs.
+As one facet of these efforts, we hold seminars at operating sites through which interested employees can learn basic knowledge pertaining to nursing care and obtain information on the Company’s support and other systems.

 Extended Nursing Care Leave